 Top Millionaire Statistics

-- Elon Musk is currently the wealthiest person in the world, with a net worth of $219 billion.
+- According to Forbes, Bernard Arnault is the wealthiest person in the world, with a net worth of $211 billion.

 - There are approximately 22 million millionaires in the United States and 724 billionaires.